zahiruliman/llm-prompt-training/training-materials/01_technique_persona.md

 # 🎭 Technique 1: The Persona Pattern

 > **Core Concept:** "Wear This Hat" — Assign specific professional roles to guide AI responses
+> **Presentation Reference:** Also known as "Expert Persona Strategy" in training presentations

 ---